w3c/wai-website/pages/about/translating.md

 : You can help spot issues in translations before publication, even if you are not technical or do not know the translated language.

 [Creating a WCAG Unofficial translation {% include_cached external.html label="Different page format" %}](https://www.w3.org/Consortium/Translation/)
-: You can host an unofficial translation of the Web Content Accessibility Guidelines (WCAG) after following a light process.
+: You can create an unofficial translation of the Web Content Accessibility Guidelines (WCAG) after following a light process.
 Unofficial translations are not hosted on W3C website nor endorsed by W3C.

 [Creating a WCAG Authorized translation](/about/translating/wcag/) : You can develop an Authorized translation of WCAG that will be published on W3C website.
 It involves a formal process, coordination with stakeholder organizations, and a thorough review.